friedkeenan/pak/docs/source/tutorials/protocol_matching/handle.rst

 That's All Folks
 ****************

 And that's it, that's the end of the :doc:`index` tutorials.
-There is still more to Pak that has not been covered, but you should now be very well-equipped to look through the :doc:`../../reference` to investigate its other features (in particular I would suggest looking at the :class:`io.Connection <.Connection>` class), and hopefully you now have a strong core of knowledge to put towards your own projects.
+There is still more to Pak that has not been covered, but you should now be very well-equipped to look through the :doc:`../../reference` to investigate its other features (in particular :class:`.SubPacket` and :class:`io.Connection <.Connection>` might be good to look at), and hopefully you now have a strong core of knowledge to put towards your own projects.

 Thank you, and I wish you well.